httpwg/http-extensions/draft-ietf-httpbis-priority.md

 set to `u=0`.

 In HTTP/2 and HTTP/3, after a request message is sent on a stream, the stream transitions to a state that prevents the client from sending additional frames on the stream.
-Therefore, a client cannot reprioritize a response by using the Priority header field.
-Modifying this behavior would require a semantic change to the protocol, but this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
+Therefore, a client cannot reprioritize a response by sending additional metadata (e.g., trailer fields) or a PRIORITY_UPDATE frame on the request stream.
+We avoid interoperability failure by restricting PRIORITY_UPDATE frames to stream zero or the control stream, with each such frame explicitly identifying the response to which the new priority applies.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}